 Linking to sections: A hash sign (#) followed by the appropriate heading will lead to a relevant part of a page.
 For example, [[Apostrophe#Use in non-English names]] links to a particular section of the article Apostrophe.

 Initial capitalization: Wikipedia's MediaWiki software does not require that wikilinks begin with an upper-case character.
-Capitalize the first letter only where this is naturally called for, or when specifically referring to the linked article by its name (see also related rule for italics in cross-references): Snakes are often venomous, but lizards only rarely (see Poison).
+Only capitalize the first letter where this is naturally called for, or when specifically referring to the linked article by its name: Snakes are often venomous, but lizards only rarely (see Poison).

 External links